sam-xl/py_trees_parser/README.md

 _____
 It is necessary to create a specific __gripper_behavior__ depending on its type (fingers, suction, magnetic...) and how it is connected to the robot system.
-One example to be used in Thermoplast is `SetABBIOSignal` which can activate/deactivate the signal of the magnetic gripper.
+One example used in Thermoplast is `SetABBIOSignal` which can activate/deactivate the signal of the magnetic gripper.
 ____
 The _pick & place pipeline_ can then be composed of the different motion